mccbc/notes/notes.md

     - Diffusion time c/tau, drawn sphere may move through a different cell face due to motion
     - Remove anything that depends on beta in the current code implementation
     - Optical depth is low enough that advection shouldn't matter.
 Fluid velocity may be on order the sound speed.
 Speed is faster than c/tau - nscatter is tau^2.
-    - Find distance to nearest cell wall - dr, r dtheta,
+    - Find distance to nearest cell wall - dr, r dtheta, (**DONE**)
+- [ ] Re-normalize the k-vector before and after scattering within ResonantScattering function to fix generalmover scattering issue